 - Detailed advice on installing bat and bird boxes can be found at the below links.

-- The Woodland Improvement Scheme – A government forestry programme with a broad range of options to support native woodlands and a new continuous cover forestry scheme: see here.
+- The Woodland Improvement Scheme is a government forestry programme with a broad range of options to support native woodlands and a new continuous cover forestry scheme: see here

 Any queries, additions or amendments to these guides please contact us on firstname.lastname@example.org